cucumber/common/datatable/README.md

 ```

 2a.
-If the first table cell is blank use the TableCellTransformer to convert the column.
+If the first table cell is blank use the TableCellTransformer to convert the other cells in the column.
 2b.
 Otherwise use the TableEntryTransformer.

 3a.
 If the first table cell is blank use the TableEntryTransformer to convert the body values.